learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 method can look the same in Ruby.
 It is important to keep this in mind as you program in Ruby and stay aware of which one you're doing in a particular case.

-### Instance Methods
+### Exploring Instance Methods

-All objects respond to methods and messages, like `#object_id` in the example above.
-One interesting method provided is the `#methods` method that returns an array of all the methods and messages an object responds to.
-We can evoke this method via dot-notation.
+All objects respond to methods (messages), like `#object_id` in the example above.
+One interesting method that is available on all objects in Ruby is the `#methods` method.
+Calling `#methods` on an object returns an array of all the methods (messages) an object responds to.
+We can invoke this method via dot-notation.

 One of the great things you can ask every object in Ruby is "What methods do you respond to?"
+To see for yourself, try this out in IRB:

 ```ruby
 class Dog